Anti-aircraft cruiser

-An anti-aircraft cruiser (AAC) is a type of cruiser, primarily equipped with universal main caliber guns designed for anti-aircraft defense (AA) of naval formations.
+An anti-aircraft cruiser (AAC) was a type of cruiser equipped with a main armament of dual-purpose guns optimized for anti-aircraft defense (AA) of naval formations.
 These ships were built or planned for construction in the navies of several countries during the 1930s to 1950s.
 They were actively used in battles during World War II.

 The term "anti-aircraft cruiser" was rarely used in official naval classifications, effectively only for the American Atlanta-class cruisers, but experts traditionally categorize a group of light cruiser types from the United Kingdom, United States, France, Italy, and other nations as anti-aircraft cruisers.

 Advancements in jet aviation and aircraft weaponry rendered large and medium-caliber anti-aircraft artillery less effective.
 The role of air defense ships shifted to ships equipped with surface-to-air missile systems, such as guided missile cruisers and destroyers.

 Emergence

 The need for ships armed with powerful air defense systems was recognized by the navies of leading powers as early as the 1920s.
 Although aviation caused little damage to warships during World War I, its potential for development was evident, particularly to the aviation lobby, which held significant influence in countries like the United States and Great Britain.

 However, a series of naval agreements in the 1920s and 1930s significantly altered the evolution of warship construction, including cruisers.
 Constrained by quantitative and qualitative limits, navies were reluctant to allocate scarce tonnage to specialized ships.
-Efforts were made to adapt main caliber guns for anti-aircraft fire, but the British failure with 203 mm universal guns on Kent-class heavy cruisers ended such attempts.
+Efforts were made to adapt main caliber guns for anti-aircraft fire, but the British failure with 203 mm dual-purpose guns on Kent-class heavy cruisers ended such attempts.

 Thus, the origins of the class arose from necessity.
 British admirals recognized the unsuitability of old cruisers for their original purpose.
 With cruiser tonnage limited, they opted to convert these still-serviceable artillery platforms into air defense ships rather than scrap them.

-Subsequently, Britain and later the United States developed the concept of an armored destroyer leader, capable of supporting destroyers, engaging enemy destroyers, and, with universal main caliber artillery, effectively combating aircraft.
+Subsequently, Britain and later the United States developed the concept of an armored destroyer leader, capable of supporting destroyers, engaging enemy destroyers, and, with their dual-purpose guns, effectively combating aircraft.